JUNO Sensitivity to Invisible Decay Modes of Neutrons

 where $R_{\rm Double}$ is the rate of Double signals after applying the selection criteria of $E_{1}$, $E_{2}$, $\Delta R_{12}$, $\Delta T_{12}$, the fiducial volume cut, and the muon veto. $R_{\rm Single} = 0.71$ Hz represents the Single rate with the energy $E_3$ in the range of [1.5, 3.5]~MeV, including $0.64$ Hz of radioactivity and $0.07$ Hz of isotopes. $P_{(\Delta R_{23,13})}$ is the survival probability of backgrounds after the spatial cuts $\Delta R_{23}$ and $\Delta R_{13}$.

 After 10 years, the expected rates for this type of background, based on the spatial distribution of Single, are summarized in Table~\ref{tab:bkg_summary}.
 Note that $^9$Li/$^8$He+Single rates account for the possibility of both the correlated $^9$Li/$^8$He events and the single event originating from the same muon shower.
 In Fig.~\ref{fig:sig_distibution_n}, we show the energy, time interval, and spatial distributions of the IBD+Single background.
-Using a similar method, the accidental triple coincidence from three Single has been estimated to be 1.46 $\pm$ 0.05.
+As a comparison, we also plot the distributions of $n \rightarrow inv$, which is calculated based on the event selection in Sec.~\ref{sec:es} and the sensitivity reported in Sec.~\ref{sec:sen}, namely $\tau/B( n \rightarrow inv) = 5.0 \times 10^{31}$ yr.
+Using a similar method, the accidental triple coincidence from three Single has been estimated to be 1.46 $\pm$ 0.05~/10~years.

 The systematic uncertainty of the IBD+Single rate arises from the uncertainties of both the IBD rate and the Single rate.
 Here we adopt a relative systematic uncertainty of 2\% for the world reactor IBD rate based on Ref.~\cite{JUNO:2022mxj}.
 For the Single rate, it consists of contributions from natural radioactivity and cosmogenic isotopes.
 The systematic uncertainty of the radioactivity rate is expected to be small, as we can measure the rate precisely after JUNO starts taking data.
 Therefore, a conservative uncertainty of 1\% is used for the accidental rate~\cite{JUNO:2022mxj}.
 For the cosmogenic isotopes rate, we assign a larger uncertainty of 20\% according to the KamLAND experiment \cite{KamLAND:2009zwo}.
-For the $^{13}$C($\alpha$, n)$^{16}$O, an uncertainty of 50\% from Ref.~\cite{JUNO:2022mxj} is applied.
+For the $^{13}$C($\alpha$, n)$^{16}$O, an uncertainty of 50\% from Ref.~\cite{JUNO_YB} is applied.